wagtail/wagtail/docs/reference/streamfield/blocks.rst

    :param form_classname: An HTML ``class`` attribute to set on the root element of this block as displayed in the editing interface.
 Defaults to ``struct-block``; note that the admin interface has CSS styles defined on this class, so it is advised to include ``struct-block`` in this value when overriding.
 See :ref:`custom_editing_interfaces_for_structblock`.
    :param form_template: Path to a Django template to use to render this block's form.
 See :ref:`custom_editing_interfaces_for_structblock`.
-   :param value_class: A subclass of ``wagtail.core.blocks.StructValue`` to use as the type of returned values for this block.
+   :param value_class: A subclass of ``wagtail.blocks.StructValue`` to use as the type of returned values for this block.
 See :ref:`custom_value_class_for_structblock`.
    :param label_format:
      Determines the label shown when the block is collapsed in the editing interface.
 By default, the value of the first sub-block in the StructBlock is shown, but this can be customised by setting a string here with block names contained in braces - e.g. ``label_format = "Profile for {first_name} {surname}"``

-.. class:: wagtail.core.blocks.ListBlock
+.. class:: wagtail.blocks.ListBlock

    A block consisting of many sub-blocks, all of the same type.
 The editor can add an unlimited number of sub-blocks, and re-order and delete them.
 Takes the definition of the sub-block as its first argument: